Headed back to work soon? Or maybe you’re already back, and you’re struggling? Here are 7 ways to make pumping at work easier!

 You might find it helpful to cover the bottles while you pump so you can’t see them and stress out.
 Some moms wear a nursing cover while they pump, or you can cover the bottles with baby socks so you can’t see your output.

-Here are some things to troubleshoot if you aren’t pumping enough at work.
+If you want to try to pump more, are some things to troubleshoot if you aren’t pumping enough at work.
 Also, remember that it’s okay to supplement with formula.
-Your worth isn’t measured in ounces, and you are doing a great job.

 What are your best tips for pumping and working?
 Share them below in the comments!